The One-Build System: Create Once, Sell to 100 Clients for $30K–$50K Operators

 You’re not stuck at $42K because you need more clients.
 You’re stuck because your delivery doesn’t scale.

-Two months ago, I talked to a consultant making $42,000/month from 14 clients at $3,000 each.
+Two months ago, I talked to a consultant who made $42,000/month from 14 clients, each paying $3,000.
 Working 56 hours per week.
 Every client onboarding felt custom.
 Every proposal started from scratch.
 Every monthly report is rebuilt from zero.

 Revenue hit a wall.
 Not from lack of demand—he had eight leads waiting.
 But he couldn’t take them because the delivery consumed all available time.